Skip to content

 Such as: /api/v1/al/auln-xxxxx

-headers dict Request Header, field names are all lowercase
+headers dict Request Headers, field names are all lowercase

 query dict Request Query, field names and field values are all strings